roboll/helmfile/README.md

 * When a selector is specified, only this selector applies and the parents or CLI selectors are ignored.
 * When not selector is specified there are 2 modes for the selector inheritance because we would like to change the current inheritance behavior (see [issue #344](https://github.com/roboll/helmfile/issues/344)  ).
   * Legacy mode, sub-helmfiles without selectors inherit selectors from their parent helmfile.
 The initial helmfiles inherit from the command line selectors.
   * explicit mode, sub-helmfile without selectors do not inherit from their parent or the CLI selector.
 If you want them to inherit from their parent selector then use `selectors: inherits`.
-To enable this explicit mode you need to set the following environment variable `EXPERIMENTAL=explicit-selector-inheritance`.
+To enable this explicit mode you need to set the following environment variable `HELMFILE_EXPERIMENTAL=explicit-selector-inheritance` (see [experimental](#experimental-features)).
 * Using `selector: {}` will for all releases to be used regardless of the parent selector or cli for the initial helmfile
 * using `selector: inherits` make the sub-helmfile selects release with the parent selector or the cli for the initial helmfile